 One of our favourite activities of our whole trip was learning about a traditional matcha tea ceremony with Tea Ceremony Kyoto Maikoya.
 This was a great way to experience a long-standing Japanese cultural activity.
 We loved learning about why you have to “slurp” the last sip of your tea, and why matcha bowls are so important.
 Our guide was excellent at explaining each part of the process (even though no one is allowed to speak in an actual ceremony!)

 Play with bengal cats at a cat café

 Animal cafés are scattered all across the urban areas of Japan – mainly because many homes are too small for people to own pets.
 We spent half an hour at a bengal cat café one rainy afternoon, and we loved it so much, especially because we were missing our own fur babies at home!

 Not too fond of cats?
 They also have owl café in the same facility.

 Walk through the Fushimi-inari Taisha shrine

 You’ve likely seen photos of the Fushimi-inari shrine on Instagram because it is too spectacular to miss.
-Walking through the path of thousands of torii feels like you’ve been transported to a totally different place – especially since it’s on a busy street lined with food vendors and commotion.
+When we walked through the path of thousands of torii, we felt like we’d been transported to a totally different place – especially since it’s on a busy street lined with food vendors and commotion.

-There are various turn-around points along the path, but if you want to get to the top of the shrine, it will take you about 2-3 hours.
-We wish we knew this or we would have been more prepared, but we did get far enough to see a pretty amazing view of Kyoto.
+There are various turn-around points along the path.
+But if you want to get to the top of the shrine, it will take you about 2-3 hours.
+We wish we knew this so we could have prepared, but we still got far enough to see an amazing view of Kyoto.

 Stop for lunch or tea (or both) on your way down (we really liked Vermillion café!)